hannahdesmond/mastery-curriculum/chapter10/README.md

 # => "Error: There are no planes to take off"
 ```

 In the examples above, the object referenced by `heathrow` is an instance of the `Airport` class.
 Somehow, it can store planes.
 At the heart of the `heathrow` object, in its state, lives an array – an object we introduced in [Chapter 7](../chapter7/README.md) as a way to store other objects.
-Around this array, `heathrow` defines methods which are appropriately-named for the program being run – some sort of airport simulation.
+Around this array, `heathrow` defines methods which are appropriately named for the program being run – some sort of airport simulation.
 Here, the 'airport simulation' is known as the program **domain**.

-Why don't we just use an array, instead of instaces of this `Airport` class?
+Why don't we just use an array, instead of instances of this `Airport` class?
 That way, the program could work like this:

 ```ruby
 heathrow = []